 4 tax acts of green for Earth day

-In April, going green with taxes usually means getting the maximum refund or using the “money-colored” tax prep brand, but on Earth day, it means a little more: doing taxes in a more environmentally friendly way.
+In April, going green with taxes usually means getting the maximum refund, but on Earth day, it means a little more: doing taxes in a more environmentally friendly way.
 And these acts of green can be done all year long, just like year-round tax planning.

 Keeping good records is an important part of overall tax and financial health.
 The IRS can audit returns for at least three years in most cases and sometimes even longer.
 But paper records aren’t necessary.
 The IRS will accept electronic records as long as they meet the requirements for hard copies.

 With a free MyBlock account, taxpayers can upload and categorize their receipts and tax documents, access their tax returns and more.

 2. Ditch paper records of expenses for the Stride Tax app

 Anyone who is self-employed needs to track all their business expenses so they’re not paying more taxes than they have to.
 They could be tracking their mileage, rent, utilities, advertising, insurance and more.

 With Stride Tax, they can track all their expenses in one app, eliminating the need for paper records.
 Stride Tax also integrates with H&R Block Self-Employed so it’s easy to paperlessly share those important records when it comes to tax time.